logzio/logzio-azure-serverless/README.md

 ### 3. _(Optional)_ Add failsafe for log shipping timeouts

 You can configure logzio-azure-serverless to back up logs to Azure Blob Storage.
-This prevents dropped logs if the connection to Logz.io times out.
+So if the connection to Logz.io times out, you'll still have a backup of any dropped logs.

 ![Function app left menu](img/function-app-menu-integrate.png)